SysError99/GodotToolForRestfulBasedWebGames/README.md

 1. Only tested on Linux.
 2. Dosen't have advanced build number specifier.
 3. Node.JS 16 minimum is required to run this tool.
-4. On iOS-based platforms, you only have 500 MB maximum of space for persistent storage stuffs.
-Means that you'll also need other techniques to exceed this barrier, such as downloading files and import them directly without writing them to persistent storage.
+4. On WebKit-based platforms (iOS, iPadOS, macOS, tvOS, and many others), you only have 500 MB maximum of space for persistent storage stuffs.
+Means that you'll also need other techniques to exceed this barrier, such as downloading files and import them directly without writing them to persistent storage (works well with Godot's PNG, JPG, and MP3 importers, perfect for large files such as large sprites, background music, voice files, etc.).

 ---
 ## Quickstart